goharbor/harbor/SECURITY.md

 1. The Security Team will investigate the vulnerability and determine its effects and criticality.
 2. If the issue is not deemed to be a vulnerability, the Security Team will follow up with a detailed reason for rejection.
-3. The Security Team will initiate a conversation with the reporter within 3 business days
+3. The Security Team will initiate a conversation with the reporter within 3 business days.
 4. If a vulnerability is acknowledged and the timeline for a fix is determined, the Security Team will work on a plan to communicate with the appropriate community (to be completed within 1-10 days of the report of the vulnerability), including mitigating steps that affected users can take to protect themselves until the fix is rolled out.
 5. The Security Team will also create a [CVSS](https://www.first.org/cvss/specification-document) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0).
 The Security Team makes the final call on the calculated CVSS; it is better to move quickly than making the CVSS perfect.
 Issues may also be reported to [Mitre](https://cve.mitre.org/) using this [scoring calculator](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator).
 6. The Security Team will work on fixing the vulnerability and perform internal testing before preparing to roll out the fix.